 - $6,000 yearly for research supplies & project support

 - $5,000 yearly for tuition and fees associated with advanced coursework

 - $2,000 yearly in travel support to attend the national Clinical and Translational Research & Education meeting in Washington, DC

 - MD, DO, PhD, DDS, DVM, DMD, and PharmDs at the time of application.

-- Candidates must also have a faculty appointment (Assistant Professor, Sr. Instructor or Instructor level) at a CCTSI-affiliated institution at the time of the award.
+- Hold a faculty appointment at the Assistant Professor, Sr. Instructor or Instructor level at a CCTSI-affiliated institution at the time of the award.